Nurou/pathfinder-vis/README.md

 Generates a **test coverage report**.

-To view the generated report in a browser, navigate to **coverage/lcov-report/index.html**.
+To view the generated report in a browser, navigate to **coverage/lcov-report/index.html** in the project's root directory and open the html file in your browser.

 ### `yarn build`